ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 Please see [release notes](https://ignite.apache.org/releases/2.9.0/release_notes.html) for a full list of new features, fixes, and improvements.

-And we have new documentation: [ignite.apache.org/docs](https://ignite.apache.org/docs/)!
+We have new documentation: [ignite.apache.org/docs](https://ignite.apache.org/docs/)!

+Check this awesome video from [Denis Magda](https://twitter.com/denismagda): [Why Would You Upgrade to Apache Ignite 2.9: Top-3 Changes](https://www.youtube.com/watch?v=ewwjq8SIk-s)

 More .NET thin client features are coming in Ignite 2.10: Services, Transactions, Continuous Queries.
 Stay tuned!